Innovation Studies

 Simona O. Negro and Marko P. Hekkert

-examine the view that the success of emerging technologies may be understood
+We examine the view that the success of emerging technologies may be

-using a technological innovation systems analysis, drawing on a systems
+understood using a technological innovation systems analysis, drawing on a

 Roel Nahuis

-confrontation of values and interests and an impact in the public realm
+The confrontation of values and interests and an impact in the public

 innovation processes.
 There is, however, a gap between empirical research into